ashikurrafi/job-distributor/server/README.md

 ```bash
 python stop.py
 ```
-Remember, if you want to resume the server from its current state, set the "fresh_start" of "config.json" property to false.
+Remember, if you want to resume the server from its current state, set the `fresh_start` of `config.json` property to `false`.
 Then restart the server.
 Otherwise, all previous job states, including completed and aborted ones, will be lost.

 ---
 ## (4) Best Practices